MihirLuthra/bash_option_parser/README.md

 [option_parser_error_msg](#option_parser_error_msg) to print a relevant error message.

 <h3>ARG_CNT</h3>
-If the passed option received arguments, this array store the number of args received corresponding to that options.
+If the passed option received arguments, this array stores the number of args received corresponding to that options.

 For example, if we called the `sample` command as: